ariyazghulam04/Sucker-Rod-Pump/README.md

 # Sucker-Rod-Pump
-Machine Learning Program for SRP
+This program is Sucker Rod Pump Machine Learning Program that contains:
+Dynagraph Interpreter and Pump Recommendation and also Pump Problem Detection